 Welcome to Travel Oregon’s press room.

-In these unprecedented times, we know you may have questions about how COVID-19 is impacting the tourism industry.
+In these uncertain times, we know you may have questions about how COVID-19 is impacting Oregon’s tourism industry.
 We’ve compiled some information to help answer these questions.
 If you have any additional questions, please don’t hesitate to reach out to someone on our team.

 - On March 23, Governor Kate Brown released an Executive Order to “Stay Home, Save Lives.”
 This new policy orders Oregonians to stay in their homes whenever possible and includes stronger language around approved activities and business operations.